-Our platform is a SaaS application written in Scala that serves our Angular Typescript web application and C# Microsoft Office plugin (yes we like strong static typing).
-We manage our (AWS at the moment) infrastructure as code: if it's not under version control in git, it does not exist.
+Our client is a SaaS Security scale-up that meets the growing demand for security, privacy, efficiency, and user-friendliness in secure information sharing.
+Their platform is a SaaS application written in Scala that serves the Angular Typescript web application and C# Microsoft apps.
+They manage their (AWS at the moment) infrastructure as code: if it's not under version control in git, it does not exist.
 And the other way around.

 You're entering the office around 9.30h.
 Usually you're earlier, but because of the rainy weather you decided to grab you first coffee at home while checking the output of the daily backup tasks.
 The backup of GitLab failed because the server ran out of temp disk space.